 - Grading Category names correspond to each grading category in the course outline for Keyboarding 1. - Being aware of a Grading Category and its grading weight helps you understand where best to concentrate your efforts.
-In this example, the student should focus on raising the D grade for the Timed Writing category, which is weighted at 50% of the final grade.
-See the Course Outline for details on each Grading Category.
+In this example for Keyboarding 1, the student should focus on raising the D grade for the Timed Writing category, which is weighted at 50% of the final grade.
+See the Course Outline for details on each Grading Category for Keyboarding 2.